musana-engineering/musana.engineering.github.io/_posts/2025-03-15-azure-machine-learning-operations.markdown

 A major challenge for GloboJava is accurately predicting customer demand.
 Seasonal changes, holidays, and regional preferences create fluctuations that make inventory management difficult, often resulting in overstocking or shortages.
 By leveraging historical sales data, GloboJava can apply machine learning to forecast demand more precisely, optimizing inventory, reducing waste, and ensuring popular products are always available for customers.

 - ### Understanding the Data
-GloboJava collects sales data from their various stores located in America, Mexico and Canada, including:
+GloboJava collects sales data from its stores across the U.S., Mexico, and Canada, using Snowflake for database management and data warehousing.
+The structured dataset includes key attributes essential for demand forecasting:

+{% highlight yaml %}
-- Store ID: A unique identifier for each Starbucks store.
+- Unique identifier for each store.
-- Date: The date of the sale.(Separate columns for Day, Month and Year)
+- The date of the sale, with separate columns for day, month, and year.
-- Country: The country where the store is located (USA, Mexico, Canada).
+- The country where the store is located (USA, Mexico, Canada).
-- City: The city where the store is located.
+- The city where the store is located.
-- Product Category: The category of the item (e.g., Coffee, Pastry, Beverage, Merchandise).
+- The category of the item (e.g., Coffee, Pastry, Beverage, Merchandise).
-- Product: Specific product sold (e.g., "Caffe Latte", "Blueberry Muffin").
+- The specific product sold (e.g., "Caffè Latte," "Blueberry Muffin").
-- Quantity Sold: The number of units of that product sold.
+- Number of units sold for that product.
-- Price: The price at which the product was sold.
+- The selling price per unit.
-- Total Sale: The total amount for that product (Quantity Sold * Price).
+- The total revenue for that product (Quantity Sold × Price).
-- Weather: Weather condition for the location (could be temperature, but for simplicity, we will categorize it as "Hot", "Cold", "Rainy").
+- Weather conditions at the store's location, categorized as "Hot," "Cold," or "Rainy."
-- Promotion: A flag indicating if there was a promotion during that time (e.g., "Yes" or "No").
+- Indicates whether a promotion was active at the time ("Yes" or "No").
-- Holiday: A flag to indicate if the day was a holiday (e.g., "Yes" or "No").
+- Indicates whether the sale occurred on a holiday ("Yes" or "No").
+{% endhighlight %}

 - **Dataset Characteristics**
 {% highlight yaml %}